 Murcia (2007) studied that understanding of key enduring science concepts and the investigative and social aspects of working scientifically.
 The aim was to engage students and provide opportunities for construction of scientific understandings.
 The assumption was that to be effective primary science teachers the students needed to develop their scientific literacy.
-It would develop a general, broad and useful understanding of science that contributed to their competence and disposition to use science to meet the personal and social demands of their life at home, at work and in the community.
 The study revealed that science as a tool for inquiry or discovery and the use of science for learning, informing or contributing to problem solving and critically reflects on the use of science with reference to context.